Oils In Our Food

 Butter Saturated 68%, Monounsaturated 28%, Polyunsaturated 4%

 This is a much healthier spread than margarine, It contains vitamin A,E, and K2.
-If you want to avoid lactose and protein you can use Ghee.
 Make sure you always use butter from grass fed cows.
 If casein, lactose sensitive Butter is not ideal.